-Comparing our laboratory findings with other laboratory experiments is not straightforward, since as explained in the introduction, none operates at 180.0° lidar exact backscattering angle, while the dust lidar PDR differs from near to exact backscattering angles, especially when light absorbents are present (Cholleton et al., 2022).
-Moreover, the PDR is wavelengthdependent and the size distributions (SD) used are different from other studies.
-Lidar field experiments provide accurate values of the lidar PDR after accurate calibration procedure based on the scattering matrix (Freudenthaler, 2016; Belegante et al., 2018; Miffre et al., 2019).
+Comparing our laboratory findings with other laboratory experiments is not straightforward, since as explained in the introduction, none operate at the 180.0° lidar exact backscattering angle, while the dust lidar PDR differs from near to exact backscattering angles, especially when light absorbents are present (Cholleton et al., 2022).
+Moreover, the PDR is wavelength-dependent, and the size distributions (SDs) used are different from other studies.
+Lidar field experiments provide accurate values of the lidar PDR after an accurate calibration procedure based on the scattering matrix (Freudenthaler, 2016; Belegante et al., 2018; Miffre et al., 2019).
 Although in such lidar field experiments, the measured PDR is usually that of dust mixtures (Miffre et al., 2011), the comparison with our laboratory findings remains interesting.
-In lidar retrievals (see for example (Tesche et al., 2009)), a dust lidar PDR of 30 % is often used.
+In lidar retrievals (see for example Tesche et al., 2009), a dust lidar PDR of 30 % is often used.
 The laboratory π -polarimeter verifies this statement by providing the silica PDR, which is the main oxide present in mineral dust, equal to (33 ± 1) % for the coarser SD at 355 nm.
 In comparison, within our experimental error bars, the hematite lidar PDR, equal to (10 ± 1) %, is clearly lower.
-The real part n and the imaginary part κ of the hematite CRI, which are large compared with that of other chemical oxides present in mineral dust (see Section 2.1), can be responsible for the observed difference in the silica and hematite lidar PDR.
-Indeed, n and part κ modify the backscattering matrix elements, so does the corresponding dust lidar PDR.
+The real part n and the imaginary part κ of the hematite CRI, which are large compared with that of other chemical oxides present in mineral dust (see Sect.
+2.1), can be responsible for the observed difference in the silica and hematite lidar PDR.
+Indeed, parts n and κ modify the backscattering matrix elements, so does the corresponding dust lidar PDR.
 To highlight the role of κ on the hematite lidar PDR, the lidar PDR of rutile was measured with our π -polarimeter.
-Indeed, the real part of the rutile CRI is as large as that of hematite but its imaginary part is negligible compared with that of hematite.
+Indeed, the real part of the rutile CRI is as large as that of hematite, but its imaginary part is negligible compared with that of hematite.
 As a result, the rutile lidar PDR substantially differed from that of hematite, showing the key role played by light absorption in the measured hematite lidar PDR.
 In turn, Arizona dust exhibits a higher PDR than Asian dust, due to the higher proportion in hematite in the latter.
-Hence and as a conclusion, our laboratory findings show that, when the light absorbent hematite is present, it mainly governs the dust lidar PDR, which hence primarily depends on the particles mineralogy, with less pronounced variations with the particles size and wavelength.
-This finding is in line with (Kahnert, 2015; Kahnert et al., 2020) numerical findings, who highlighted that the dust PDR is strongly modulated by the particles inhomogeneity, especially in the lidar backward scattering direction and in the presence of hematite.
+Hence and as a conclusion, our laboratory findings show that when the light-absorbent hematite is present, it mainly governs the dust lidar PDR, which hence primarily depends on the particle mineralogy, with less pronounced variations with the particle size and wavelength.
+This finding is in line with (Kahnert, 2015; Kahnert et al., 2020) numerical findings, which highlighted that the dust PDR is strongly modulated by the particle inhomogeneity, especially in the lidar backward scattering direction and in the presence of hematite.
 We here quantify this effect with a laboratory experiment that accounts for the real shape of mineral dust.
-The shape dependence of the hematite PDR is weak due to its large imaginary part of complex refractive index: following Wiscombe and Mugnai (1986) or Mishchenko et al. (1997), the effect of particle shape becomes weaker with increasing imaginary part of the refractive index, a conclusion also drawn by Meland et al. (2011).
-In contrast, when the proportion of hematite becomes negligible, as is the case for silica and Arizona dust, our laboratory findings show that the dust lidar PDR then increases with increasing the particles size, though the shape dependence may then also play a role.
+The shape dependence of the hematite PDR is weak due to its large imaginary part of complex refractive index: following Wiscombe and Mugnai (1986) or Mishchenko et al. (1997), the effect of particle shape becomes weaker with an increasing imaginary part of the refractive index, a conclusion also drawn by Meland et al. (2011).
+In contrast, when the proportion of hematite becomes negligible, as is the case for silica and Arizona dust, our laboratory findings show that the dust lidar PDR then increases with increasing the particle size, though the shape dependence may then also play a role.
 Also, it would be interesting to investigate giant dust particles (Ryder et al., 2019).
-Likewise, in the literature (Sakai et al., 2010; Hofer et al., 2020; Järvinen et al., 2016; Mamouri and Ansmann, 2017), the dust lidar PDR is usually found to increase with the particles size from the fine to the coarse mode of the SD.
-The (355, 532) nm wavelength dependence of the dust lidar PDR then becomes key for discussing on the involved particle sizes, thus underlying the importance of dual-wavelength (or more) polarization lidar instruments.
-We here establish this result in laboratory at 180.0° and (355, 532) nm wavelength, and moreover, show that this consideration holds only when hematite, which is a strong light absorbent, is not involved: the hematite lidar PDR is indeed higher in the finer mode of the SD.
+Likewise, in the literature